Putting your belongings into storage

 Close the water tap behind the dishwasher

 Disconnect drain and water pipes

 While disconnecting try to keep all pipes upright before you drain all leftover water into the bucket

 Leave the dishwasher’s door open, any remaining water should evaporate

 Fridge freezer & freezer

 Most of the new freezers and fridge freezers come with a frost-free feature, so they don’t need to be manually defrosted.

-But old-style fridge freezers and freezers still needs to be defrosted.
+However, old-style fridge freezers and freezers DO still need to be defrosted.